Our Mission and Vision

-GAHFH builds new homes and completes various home repair/preservation projects.
+HFHGG builds new homes and completes various home repair/*preservation projects.
 Volunteer builders work alongside our partner family to complete each new home.
 All construction meets city building codes.
-GAHFH has partnered with the Garland ISD Building Trades classes at Naaman Forest High School, Garland High School and North Garland High Schools since 2003 to build one Habitat home each year.
-Once near completion, these ‘school houses’ are moved to open lots, and finished out by Habitat for Humanity volunteers and the partner family.
-We also enjoy a close working relationship with the City of Garland as well as a number of dedicated financial partners.
+HFHGG has partnered with the Garland ISD Building Trades classes at Naaman Forest High School, Garland High School and North Garland High Schools since 2003 to build one Habitat home each year.
+Once near completion, these ‘school houses’ are moved to foundations on infill lots, and finished out by Habitat for Humanity volunteers and the partner family.
+We also enjoy a close working relationship with the City of Garland as well as a number of dedicated financial partners like R-Delta Engineering.

 Who We Serve

-Each family we serve must meet three requirements: willingness to partner, ability to pay, demonstrate a need for housing.
+Each family we serve must meet three requirements: willingness to partner, ability to pay, and demonstrate a need for housing.
 We partner with families to build decent, safe, affordable, and energy efficient homes with affordable mortgages.
-Our program focuses on helping the families we serve become self-sufficient and constructive members of the community contributing to the City, County, and School Taxes.
-The types of homes we build are:
+Our program focuses on helping the families we serve become self-sufficient and constructive members of the community contributing to City, County, and School Taxes.

 Partner families are selected for new homes through a Family Selection process.
-They must life or work Garland, Rowlett or Sachse for at least one year.
-“Partner Families” must meet Habitat International’s qualifications: low-income, gainfully employed, credit worthy individuals and willing to invest the sweat equity hours required to help build their home.
+They must have lived or worked in Garland, Rowlett or Sachse for at least one year.
+Also, “Partner Families” must meet Habitat International’s qualifications: low-income, gainfully employed, credit worthy individuals, and willing to invest the sweat equity hours required to help build their home.